Nicholas Harrington

 Sir Nicholas Harrington of Hornby, Lancashire (c.
 1345/6 – 1404), was an English Member of Parliament who was born in Farleton, Lancashire.
-He was the third and youngest son of Sir John Harrington of Hornby and Katherine Banastre (d.
-1359) whose family was involved in the Banastre Rebellion.
+He was the third and youngest son of Sir John Harrington of Hornby and Katherine Banastre (died 1359) whose family was involved in the Banastre Rebellion.

 Early life

 His father died in 1358, and his elder brothers, Robert and Thomas, both followed their father, in rapid succession; dying, supposedly, 'in parts beyond the sea' in two separate events (February and then August 1361 respectively.
 Harrington then being the remaining heir, entered his inheritance in circa 1360, having been a ward of Sir James Pickering, who had purchased the wardship from John of Gaunt.
 He went to Ireland in 1369 where he fought for at least two years, accompanied in service by his former guardian, under one William Windsor (who was married to Alice Perrers, King Edward III's mistress).